makersacademy/chitter-challenge/README.md

 Tests still green.

-#### Using the Appropriate Database
+#### Extracting DatabaseConnection and Using Correct Database

 Now is probably a good time make sure than tests use `chitter_test` and the production site uses `chitter`.

-In order to handle the logic for this, and also provide a persistent connection to the database, rather than setting it up every time access is required, I decided to create a DatabaseConnection class.
+In order to provide a persistent connection to the correct database, rather than setting it up every time access is required, I decided to create a DatabaseConnection class.

 Wrote a test for DatabaseConnection.setup to create a connection to 'chitter_test'.
 Red.